Functor homology over an additive category: Introduction

 \subsection{Some general notations and terminology}

 For the convenience of the reader, we gather here some notations and terminology which are used throughout the article. \begin{enumerate}[$\bullet$] \item The letter $k$ denotes a commutative ring, unadorned tensor products are taken over $k$, $k[X]$ denotes the free $k$-module on a set $X$. \item Categories have a class of objects, and we require that the morphisms between any two objects form a set.
 We say that a category $\C$ is \emph{small} if the isomorphism classes of objects of $\C$ form a set (those categories are often called `essentially small' in the literature, we prefer to call them `small' to avoid heavy terminology).
 We say that a category $\C$ is \emph{additive} if it is a $\mathbb{Z}$-category with a zero object and finite biproducts \cite[VIII.2]{ML}. \item The letter $\A$ denotes a small additive category, $k[\A]$ is the free $k$-category on $\A$, and $\kA=k\otimes_\mathbb{Z}\A$ is the $k$-category obtained by base change.
 If $k=\mathbb{Z}/n\mathbb{Z}$, the latter is also denoted by $\A/n$. \item The letter $R$ denotes a ring, and $\Proj_R$ denotes the category of finitely generated projective left $R^\op$-modules and $R^\op$-linear morphisms (or equivalently finitely generated right modules over $R$).
-When $R$ is a commutative ring, we identify $\Proj_R$ with a full subcategory of $R\Md$ in the obvious way. \item Given a functor $\phi:\C\to \D$, we use the same notation to denote the induced functor on the opposite categories $\phi:\C^\op\to \D^\op$. \item Finally, we use the standard terminology about connectedness: a morphism of cohomologically graded $k$-modules $f:H^*\to K^*$ is $e$-connected if it is bijective in degrees $*<e$, and injective in degree $*=e$.
-A morphism of cohomologically graded $k$-modules $f:L_*\to M_*$ is $e$-connected if it is bijective in degrees $*<e$, and surjective in degree $*=e$. \end{enumerate}
+When $R$ is a commutative ring, we identify $\Proj_R$ with a full subcategory of $R\Md$ in the obvious way. \item Given a functor $\phi:\C\to \D$, we use the same notation to denote the induced functor on the opposite categories $\phi:\C^\op\to \D^\op$. \end{enumerate}